 But if you can’t afford therapy or don’t have the time or are just to scared to go, then I want you to know that there are still things you can do on your own to recover from anxiety.

 One of the reasons that therapy is so beneficial is that it takes the generic out of YOUR anxiety and helps you to deal with your personal issues.
 I can talk for hours about MY stuff, the ways that MY anxiety whirls around in MY mind… but I don’t know anything specific about YOUR stuff.

 The good news here is that we’re all human and our stuff is often similar even if it’s not the same.
 So I don’t feel like I’m wasting my breath telling you about my experience.
 I could write post after post on my experiences with CBT (cognitive behavior therapy), but today I’m going to just focus on the ONE aspect that has been the MOST helpful for me.

 In CBT, you identify and challenge your negative (or anxious) thoughts.
 It works.
-BUT I find that it’s easier to challenge the negative thoughts when there are less of them, and so this post is really about how to cut down on the number of negative thoughts you might have, before you even start to challenge them.
+BUT I find that it’s easier to challenge the negative thoughts when there are less of them, and so it’s very important to know how to cut down on the number of negative thoughts you might have, before you even start to challenge them.
 Starve the fears.
-If the thoughts are starved, they are weaker.
+If the fears are starved, they are weaker.